 Is it ever right to count other’s blessings?

-Blessings flooded my mind.
-I was counting blessings, all right.
-Her blessings.
-Like her hard-working husband and retired parents the next block over.
-And her four kids and the chance to stay at home with them.
+Blessings flooded my mind—her blessings.
+I thought of her hard-working husband and his well-paying job.
+I thought of her retired parents the next block over and her three adorable kids and the chance to stay at home with them.
 Blessings she didn’t seem to see.
 But I didn’t mention these.

 Don’t sing songs to heavy hearts.

 Let no corrupting talk come out of your moths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.
 Ephesians 4:29